knaackbuilt/knaackbuilt.dev/_content/what-does-your-mac-need.md

 At this point you might be able to drop this thing out of a vehicle at highway speed and still have a totally awesome functioning computer.
 Citation needed, make sure it was fucked up before you do that and the case is closed.

 I think apple has made some of the most enjoyable and useful computers ever.
 Then they started making them with intel integrated chipsets and proceeded to make some of the shittest computers a lot of money could buy.
 I'd say from late 2009 until late 2020 they made exactly zero good computers.
 Dark times in apple land.
+When they introduced the M1 silicon, they basically could have stopped making computers.
+It's perfect.

 From my extensive experience rebuilding and tinkering with the PowerPC era of laptops (G3's and G4's in iBooks and PowerBooks) I can say that while these machines were often difficult to repair and replace parts on, they weren't impossible.
 There weren't too many single-use features of the inner case design, cabling, or critical parts except the usual useless padding and other covers and such.
+And half the screws - you don't need all those.

 Modern laptops are scary.
 They have nothing to fix or replace.
 If it's broken, it's fucked.
 Doesn't matter what torx screwdrivers you have and time to spare.

 Not to fret!
 The MacBook M1 Air doesn't fucking need any of it's goddamn parts anyways.
 Did you fuck up your screen by dropping it?
 Who cares!
 Your machine is actually faster now that it doesn't need that shit attached.
 Of no concern to the MBA M1 is the trivial nature of whether or not the laptop screen is connected.
 It doesn't give a shit.
 There are zero hardware level checks to see if the screen cable is connected.
 If you unplug that cable it says fuck you I believe it's still here.
-A phantom limb symptom.
+A phantom limb screen.

 In the past you'd be able to replace or upgrade a harddrive, ram, expansion slots and add-ons, heat sinks and fans, sometimes things that break like dc-in boards if you were insane (citation for replacing a graphics card on a powerbook - crying emoji I have to do this on my powerbook g4 17).
 Some of these parts were even considered user serviceable.
 The ram was right there under the keyboard.
 Or the airport card was plug and play.
 Not anymore.
 All that shit is printed into a graham cracker and stapled to the case.
 There are no parts.